The Zero Waste Coffee Project

 Our main office is located in Numazu City, Shizuoka Prefecture, about 100 kilometers west of Tokyo and near Mount Fuji.
 In March 2024, we opened a new upcycled factory in Tokyo, close to Haneda International Airport.
 I am one of the co-founders and am responsible for marketing and various other aspects of our business.
 We are a dedicated team of professionals.

-Dr. Tetsuji Ishigaki. (left), Kyoko Terada (right)
+Dr. Tetsuji Ishigaki. (left), Kyoko Terada (right).
+(Courtesy Kyoko Terada.)

 So, it's better not to put a marketing focus on waste, upcycling etc.?